MILGAMMA 50mg/250mcg x 20 tabl

 Gastrointestinal disorders

-Very rare: Single cases of gastrointestinal disturbances such as flatulence, diarrhea, constipation, nausea, abdominal pain have been reported.
-Their relationship to the product as well as the dose dependence still remain unclear.
+Very rare: Isolated cases of gastrointestinal disorders such as: flatulence, diarrhoea, constipation, nausea, abdominal pain have been reported.
+Their relationship to the product and the dose dependence remain unclear.

-Due to the content of castor oil, nausea, vomiting, colic could occur.
+Due to the castor oil content, nausea, vomiting, and colic may occur.

 Very rare: Acneiform and bullous rashes.

-Post-marketing reporting of suspected adverse reactions is important.
-This allows continued monitoring of the benefit/risk ratio of the medicinal product.
-Healthcare professionals are required to report any suspected adverse reaction by:
+Reporting of suspected adverse reactions after authorisation of a medicinal product is important.
+This allows for continued monitoring of the benefit-risk balance of the medicinal product.
+Healthcare professionals are asked to report any suspected adverse reactions via:

 Bulgaria